 Given the autobiographical nature of his fiction, the prolific raconteur has opted for a novel approach to his own life by telling his story through his encounters with the numerous people he has met, befriended, loved, and jousted with over the years.
 And what a parade of personalities it is!
 Watmough serves up incisive, trenchant, often witty profiles of writers W.H.
 Auden, T.S.
 Eliot, Stephen Spender, Raymond Chandler, Tennessee Williams, Carol Shields, Margaret Laurence, Jane Rule, and Wallace Stegner; artists Bill Reid and Jack Shadbolt; politicians and celebrities Pierre Trudeau, Clement Atlee, and Eleanor Roosevelt; Hollywood actress Jean Arthur; and a host of others.

-Xtra West (Vancouver, BC) Aug.
-28 Fans of Hemingways A Moveable Feast might also enjoy Myself Through Others because of the storytelling similarity.
+Fans of Hemingway's A Moveable Feast might also enjoy Myself Through Others because of the storytelling similarity.

-Vancouver Sun (Vancouver, BC) Sept.
-6 His (Watmoughs) most engaging chapters-like those dedicated to Carol Shields, Margaret Laurence and Jane Rule-are affectionate and vivid portraits
+His (Watmough's) most engaging chapters-like those dedicated to Carol Shields, Margaret Laurence and Jane Rule-are affectionate and vivid portraits

 "Interesting and intimate, Myself Through Others traverses an unusual and impressive life with humour and grace."